 You will need 10 simple ingredients to make these low carb banana muffins.

 - Bananas: Use overripe bananas with lots of black spots.
+Previously frozen bananas are fine.
 When mashed, it makes about 1 1/2 cups of mashed bananas.

 - Eggs: Use large eggs for the best results.
 You could try the recipe with all egg whites (1 egg = 1/4 cup whites), but I much prefer the former.